TZstatsADS/Spr2016-Proj4-Grp4/README.md

-#How to become a Decent Amazon Moives Reviewers?
+#How to become a Decent Moives Reviewers?
 ### Mining Amazon Movies Reviews

 Term: Spring 2016